-With remote working being here to stay even after the lockdowns and social distancing that defined 2020, it’s essential to look into ways to increase your productivity and transform this way of working into the new normal.
+With remote working being here to stay even after the lockdowns and social distancing that defined the Covid-19 era, it’s essential to look into ways to increase your productivity and transform this way of working into the new normal.
+Pew Research Center calculates 14% of American workers work from home 100% of the time.
+41% work from home part time, or hybrid arrangement.

-Even though many people think about remote working as a work-from-home situation, the reality is that there are lots of places that you can use to work from.
+Many people think about remote working as a work-from-home situation.
+This is partially true.
+Surveys have shown 80% of remote workers work from home rather than other locations.
+Only 7% choose to work from coworking spaces.
+The reality is, however, that there are lots of places that remote workers can use to work from.
 Whether you are working in the city you live in, while travelling, or as a digital nomad, you don’t need to be confined into your main residence to get work done.

 Here are some of the best places to work remotely, ranging from free(ish) ones to options that would require you to fork out some money to get the peace and quiet you need to be at your most productive and get work done.